S-Riches/Portfolio/README.md

     -   ~~This means i don't have to edit two elements each time~~ addressed this in the second version
 -   Develop the page mobile first, then create the desktop version after...
 -   Spend more time looking at accessibility

+### FAQ

+-   'YOUR SITE LOOKS RUBBISH!
+THERE'S NO STYLING!!!'
+    -   Chances are that Ive changed the css since you last visited the site, please clear your browsers cache and reload the site.
+-   'Are you going to keep changing the website?'
+    -   Of course, i want to keep this website updated and current.
+I also want to use this repository as a way of showing how my skills have developed over time.
+-   The CV button doesnt do anything
+    -   i am currently waiting feedback on my new CV design, and dont feel that my previous CV reflects my skills well enough - ill add a link to it as soon as i believe it to be ready to send to employers.